KristianLyng/varnishfoo/chapter-3.rst

 visible.
 Parameters can be changed through the CLI, but need to be added as a command line argument in a startup script to be permanent.

-Parameters usually change some purely operational aspect of Varnish, not policy.
+Parameters usually control some purely operational aspect of Varnish, not policy.
 Default values for Varnish parameters are frequently tuned between Varnish releases as feedback from real-world use reaches developers.
 As such, most parameters can be left to the default values.
 Some examples of